dthusian/k2se/doc/rfc7p2i/rfc7p2i.md

 itself into the stop is similar to the C++ move-assignment constructor, hence the name move-assignment train system.

-Trains are routed to the fruit requester with the highest priority, which is set to be higher the less fruits are in the currently buffered train.
-This balances trains to service the most demanding processing areas without neglecting less demanding areas.

-Seeds are sent from the leftovers handling area back to the plantations in an implementation-defined way.
-For low throughput, logistic robots can be used, or alternatively a standard many-to-many train system can be used.

-### Advantages and Disadvantages
+### 2.1.
+Advantages and Disadvantages

 Advantages of MATS include:
 - No fruit is needlessly discarded.
-That is, there will never exist a situation where some processing areas are starved for materials but some fruit is being discarded.
+That is, there will never exist a situation where some processing areas are starved for fruits but fruit is being discarded.
 - Scalable.
 MATS supports an arbitrary number of plantations and processing areas.
+- Optimized for freshness.
 - Excess fruits can be collected in a central area and used for power generation.

 Disadvantages of MATS include:
 - No spore management.
 Plantations can always be active, producing spores that induce attacks on the base.
 - Request depth is limited to 2, since requesting more trains will simply cause all but the last to be removed immediately.

-## 3. Functional Specification
+## 3. Functional Description

 ### 3.1.
 Plantation

-The plantation contains an implementation-defined seed requester, and one or more fruit providers.

-- (1) Each fruit provider is a train stop.
-- (2) Fruit providers must load the train with fruits, and remove the train when it is full.
-- (3) To deal with possible spoilage, fruit providers must also remove the train if fruit cannot be inserted into the train.
-- (4) Fruit providers should request multiple trains to maximize throughput.

-- (5) The seed requester should transport seeds from the leftovers handling to the plantation.
-- (6) The seed requester should not buffer unlimited amounts of seeds.
+The plantation receives seeds from the seed requester and grows them into fruits with agricultural towers.
+This process is always active, because trees have a lead time of 5 minutes, it is difficult to throttle agricultural towers effectively.

+Fruits are loaded into trains until they are full and then sent to processing areas.
+The plantation's train stop should have a large request depth.

 ### 3.2.
 Processing Area

-The processing area contains one or more fruit requesters.

-- (1) Each fruit requester is a train stop with 2 train limit.
-- (2) Fruit requesters must remove the current train if more than 1 train is inside the requester.
+A processing area is any area that uses fruits to create other products.

+Fruits are requested via a fruit requester station.
+A processing area might have other stations that are outside the scope of this document.

+Fruit requester have a train limit of 2.
+Normally, one train is parked in the station.
+If another train arrives, the first train is removed.
+This is done by reading the train signal before the 2nd train slot, and sending that circuit signal to the train, which is configured to leave when the train signal is red.

-- (3) Fruit requesters must set their priority according to the expression `(T - x) / (T / 100)`, where `x` is the amount of fruits inside the cargo of the current train, `T` is the number of fruits fit inside of a train.
+Fruit requesters have their priority set to `(T - x) / (T / 100)`, where `x` is the amount of fruits inside the cargo of the current train, `T` is the number of fruits fit inside of a train.
-- (4) The seeds produced from processing fruits must be loaded back onto the train in the corresponding fruit requester.
+This causes trains to be distributed to the most empty requester, which balances the distribution of trains across all requesters.

-- (5) Fruit requesters must not unload into chests.
+Fruit requesters must not unload trains into chests.
+The intent is that the train itself is used as a buffer to pull from.
+The advantage of using a train for it is that the train can be instantly flushed so that only the freshest products will be used.

-- (6) Processing areas may implement a shutdown mechanism.
-      During shutdown, the fruit requester should remove all trains and must set its train limit to 0.
+Some processing areas may implement a shutdown mechanism.
+If the processing area shuts down, the fruit requester must set its train limit to 0, and optionally may remove currently parked trains.

 ### 3.3.
 Leftovers Handling

+The leftovers handling area fully cleans out trains that have been removed from a fruit requester.
+This is required because trains can be removed from the fruit requester without being empty.

-The leftovers handling area contains one or more leftover requesters.
+The leftovers handling area should unload trains into chests for faster unloading.

-- (1) Each leftover requester is a train stop.
-- (2) Leftover requesters should request multiple trains to maximize throughput.
-- (3) Leftover requesters should unload into chests to reduce the time a train spends inside of it.

-- (4) Leftovers handling must unload fruits and seeds from trains and processes them.
-- (5) The processed fruits must be discarded in an implementation-defined way.
-- (6) The seeds must be sent to plantations in an implementation-defined way, or may be discarded if there is an excess.
+Fruits are processed into seeds and processed fruit.
+Seeds from processing and seeds from the train are then sent to the plantations.
+The processed fruit can be used for power generation or discarded.

 ### 3.4.
 Train Buffer